-Low-income wartime Veterans may qualify for pension if they meet certain service, income and net worth limits set by law; are age 65 or older, permanently and totally disabled, a patient in a nursing home receiving skilled nursing care, receiving Social Security Disability Insurance, or receiving Supplemental Security Income.
+Low-income wartime Veterans may qualify for pension if they meet certain service, income and net worth limits set by law, are age 65 or older, or permanently and totally disabled, or a patient in a nursing home receiving skilled nursing care, or receiving Social Security Disability Insurance, or receiving Supplemental Security Income.
 Generally, a Veteran must have at least 90 days of active duty service, with at least one day during a VA recognized wartime period.
 The 90-day active service requirement does not apply to Veterans discharged from the military due to a service-connected disability.

 Payments are made to bring the Veteran’s total income, including other retirement or Social Security income, to a level set by Congress.
 Unreimbursed medical expenses may reduce countable income for VA purposes.

 Pension beneficiaries, who were receiving a VA pension on Dec.
 31, 1978, and do not wish to elect the Improved Pension, will continue to receive the pension rate received on that date.
 This rate generally continues as long as the beneficiary’s income remains within established limits, or net worth does not bar payment, and the beneficiary does not lose any dependents.

 Beneficiaries must continue to meet basic eligibility factors, such as permanent and total disability for Veterans.
 VA must adjust rates for other reasons, such as a Veteran’s hospitalization in a VA facility.

 VA administers a pension benefit to recipients of the Medal of Honor.
 This entitlement is not based on income level or need.
 Congress set the monthly pension at $1,277.89 for 2014.